danfuzz/samizdat/doc/samizdat-0.md

 low-layer type returned by parsing (including tokenization) functions.

-Highlets are written as an initial `[:`, followed by a type tag representation (an arbitrary value), optionally followed by a payload value (another arbitrary value), followed by a final `:]`.
+Highlets are written as an initial `[:`, followed by a type tag representation (an arbitrary value), optionally followed by a payload value representation (another arbitrary value), followed by a final `:]`.

 ```
 [:@"null":]                   # the value usually just written as `null`